 Lenders exercising delegated authority warrant that the loan meets the requirements of the applicable agency's guidelines (including any factors that must be considered outside of the AUS).

-Lender negotiated variances to standard agency requirements ("custom" DU[®] or LPASM) are not insurable unless the variances are specifically reviewed and approved by National MI.
+Lender negotiated variances to standard agency requirements ("custom" DU® or LPASM, etc.) are not insurable unless the variances are: